dseguy/changedBehavior/errormessages.rst

 PHP Error Messages
 --------------------
+    * :ref:`Cannot use "%s" as a type name as it is reserved <array-has-no-absolute-name>`
     * :ref:`Calling static trait method t::foo is deprecated, it should only be called on a class using the trait <cannot-call-traits-methods-directly>`
     * :ref:`Uncaught TypeError: array_key_exists(): Argument #2 ($array) must be of type array, stdClass given <array_key_exists()-doesn't-work-on-objects>`
     * :ref:`Cannot access offset of type string on string <array-usage-with-string-initialisation>`